peter28data/SQL-/README.md

 ## Executive Summary

-This project demonstrates database management and analytical skills using SQL to clean, standardize, and analyze city service request data.
+This project demonstrates database management using SQL to clean, standardize, and analyze city service request data.
 The goal is to transform inconsistent raw records into reliable, query-ready tables that support accurate reporting and decision-making.

-☆ Standardized inconsistent category and location fields for analysis
+☆ Standardized inconsistent category and mislabeled fields for analysis
 ☆ Built aggregation queries to count requests by city and category
-☆ Produced clean, validated outputs suitable for dashboards and reporting

 ---